WSujing/ConsumeStudentApiMvc/README.md

 # ConsumeStudentApiMvc
-ConsumeStudentApiMvc is a prosject for consuming my previous StudentAPI prosject using ASP.NET Mvc.
+ConsumeStudentApiMvc is a prosject for consuming my previous StudentAPI prosject using ASP.NET MVC.